 What in the heck is a plantar plate injury?
-I can tell you it is a commonly misdiagnosed condition in my profession and one that if it is not treated early can end up needing surgery.
-The pain with a plantar plate injury is underneath the toe next to the big toe and can either start suddenly with a sharp pain or can come on gradually over time.
-In either case which you end up with is pretty constant pain under the ball the foot if it is not treated.
+I can tell you it is a commonly misdiagnosed condition in my profession, and one that if it is not treated early, can end up requiring surgery.
+The pain with a plantar plate injury is underneath the toes next to the big toe, and it can either start suddenly with a sharp pain or can come on gradually over time.
+In either case, what you end up with is pretty constant pain under the ball the foot if it is not treated.

 So what is a plantar plate?
 Well, the plantar plate is the supporting structure (a ligament to be exact!) that lives against the joint underneath where the toes connect to the rest of your foot.
 It helps to hold the toes in proper alignment.
 When it is injured or torn, you end up with pain and you can also end up with the toe moving out of place.
-The plantar plate that injures most commonly is the one to the second toe (the toe next to the big toe).
+The plantar plate that injures most commonly is the second toe (the toe next to the big toe).
 So that begs the question, what could ever cause this small structure to become injured?
-I am in the mood to get technical, so let's get into the nitty gritty!

 Another reason for injury is simple wear and tear.
 Anyone who exercises can injure the plantar plate.
-The chronic hard impact on your feet over time can wear the poor little guy out!
+The chronic hard impact on your feet over time can wear the plantar plate out!
 Any form of chronic impact or strain on the ball of the foot can give you this type of injury.
-To give you an example, I have seen a plantar plate injury in someone in marching band and in a UPS guy who is constantly putting pressure under the ball of his feet from squatting and lifting heavy packages!
+To give you an example, I have seen a plantar plate injury in someone in marching band and in a UPS delivery person who is constantly putting pressure under the ball of his feet from squatting and lifting heavy packages!
 Women who wear high heel often can end up with this injury!
-Crazy but true!